joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 Midori's stance on [safe concurrency](http://joeduffyblog.com/2015/11/03/a-tale-of-three-safeties/) had truly one amazing benefit: you get a [sequentially consistent](https://en.wikipedia.org/wiki/Sequential_consistency) memory ordering model *for free*.
 You may wish to read that again.
-Incredible!
+Free!

 Why is this so?
 First, Midori's [process model](http://joeduffyblog.com/2015/11/19/asynchronous-everything/) ensured single-threaded execution by default.
 Second, any fine-grained parallelism inside of a process was governed by a finite